19 Best Egg Laying Chicken Breeds: With Name and Pictures

 Maran eggs are large and weigh around 60–65 grams.
 They need a small space to roam and feed, so small backyard farmers prefer them.

-However, they are hard to tame and shouldn’t be left with children or kept as pets.
+However, they can be difficult to tame, so you shouldn’t leave them with children or keep them as pets.
 The roosters weigh 7 lbs, and the hens 6.5 lbs.
 They are docile and friendly chickens.

-The hens of this breed stop laying eggs after 3 years.
-The Marans chickens have a life expectancy of about 5–8 years.
+The hens of this breed stop laying eggs after 3 years; additionally, Marans chickens have a life expectancy of about 5–8 years.

 14. Wyandotte Chicken